 The impairment model for available-for-sale ("AFS") debt securities differs from the CECL methodology applied for held to maturity debt securities because AFS debt securities are measured at fair value rather than amortized cost.
 Although ASC 326 replaced the legacy other-than-temporary impairment ("OTTI") model with a credit loss model, it retained the fundamental nature of the legacy OTTI model.
 For AFS debt securities in an unrealized loss position, the Company first assesses whether it intends to sell, or it is more likely than not that it will be required to sell, the security before recovery of its amortized cost basis.
 If either criterion is met, the security's amortized cost basis is written down to fair value.
-For AFS debt securities where neither of the criteria are met, the Company evaluates whether the decline in fair value has resulted from credit losses or other factors.
-In making this assessment, management considers the extent to which fair value is less than amortized cost, any changes to the credit rating of the security by a rating agency, and adverse conditions specifically related to the amortized cost basis of the security.
-If the present value of cash flows expected to be collected from the security is compared to the amortized cost basis of the security.
-If the present value of the fair value is less than the amortized cost basis, a credit losse.
-Losses and an allowance for credit losses is recorded through an allowance for credit losses is recognized in other comprehensive income.
+For AFS debt securities where neither of the criteria is met, the Company evaluates whether the decline in fair value has resulted from credit losses or other factors.
+In making this assessment, management considers the extent to which fair value is less than amortized cost, any changes to the credit rating of the security by a rating agency, and adverse conditions specifically related to the security, among other factors.
+If this assessment indicates that a credit loss exists, the present value of cash flows expected to be collected from the security is compared to the amortized cost basis of the security.
+If the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recognized in other comprehensive income.
 Upon adoption of ASC 326, an entity may no longer consider the length of time fair value has been less than amortized cost.
-As of June 30, 2023, the Company determined that the unrealized loss positions in AFS security is considered below the amortized cost basis of the security.
-As of June 30, 2023, the Company determined that the unrealized loss positions in AFS security is considered below the amortized cost basis of the security.
-As of June 30, 2023, the Company determined that the unrealized loss position
+Changes in the allowance for credit losses are changed against the allowance when management believes the collectability of an AFS security is considered below the amortized cost basis of the security.
+As of September 30, 2023, the Company determined that the unrealized loss positions in AFS securities were not the result of credit losses, and therefore, an allowance for cred